picturethis-play/picturethis/README.md

 ## Getting Started

-To run this project on your machine simply npm or yarn install the dependencies in the client folder, as well as in the socketserver folder.
-From the client folder type 'npm run dev' in the command line to start the svelte server and from the socketserver folder type 'npm start'.
+To get up and running follow these steps

+Install the dependencies by npm install in the client and socket server files of the project.
+Start the web client with npm run dev
+Start the server with npm start

 ## Here are some screenshots of the app: